Ich hatte viel Bekümmernis, BWV 21: 1

-The work is opened by a Sinfonia similar to the one of the cantata Weinen, Klagen, Sorgen, Zagen, BWV 12, possibly the slow movement of a concerto for oboe and violin.
+The work is opened by a Sinfonia similar to the cantata Weinen, Klagen, Sorgen, Zagen, BWV 12, possibly the slow movement of a concerto for oboe and violin.
 A sighing motif, the picture of a storm of tears, and the flood image conjured by the upwelling music characterizes the dark and oppressive feeling.

 2

 The first vocal movement is a choral motet on the psalm verse "Ich hatte viel Bekümmernis in meinem Herzen" (I had much trouble in my heart).
 The music has two contrasting sections, following the contrast of the psalm verse which continues "aber deine Tröstungen erquicken meine Seele" (but your consolations revive my soul).
 The word "Ich" (I) is repeated several times, followed by a fugal section.
 A homophonic setting of aber (but) leads to the second section, in free polyphony, marked Vivace.
 It broadens to Andante for a solemn conclusion.

 3

 The soprano aria "Seufzer, Tränen, Kummer, Not" (Sighs, tears, anguish, trouble) is one of the first arias in Italian style in a Bach cantata, accompanied by an obbligato oboe.